michaelpeluso/Program-Snippets/README.md

 # Program Snippets
-Here is a colleciton of small programming projects I have developed over the past years.
+Here is a colleciton of small, on-week programming projects I have developed over the past years.
 Below is a brief explanation for each directory.
 View them individually to see a more in-depth description of each.

 ***